 Or hit the shops instead of the stalls and get art books at Artwords, fabulous coffee at Climpsons, homewares from the fabulous East London Design Store or a proper East End pie and mash at the historic Cooke’s.

 The choice really is that varied.

 I always make sure I pick up at least one samosa from the Gujarati Rasoi stall as they are simply the best I have ever tasted (go to the Gujarati Rasoi restaurant in Dalston!) but the whole market is great.

-So go for the shopping, stay for the people watching, and then, in the summer, finish off in the crowded London Fields.
+So go for the shopping, stay for the people watching, and then, in the spring and summer, finish off in the crowded London Fields.